 We cover the memorials on our National Mall walking tours.

 Or if you're looking for less walking and more hop-on/hop-off style touring, check out our Bus Tour page to find the best bus tour.

-2. Explore the Smithsonian Museums
+8. Explore the Museums

 There are 21 Smithsonian Museums and the National Zoo - and you're likely not going to have time to explore them all (but try if you want!)